 Luna – Australian Cattle Dog X Pointer

 We adopted Luna in May of 2014 at an approximate age of 2 ½ years.
 Originally she had some serious issues with strangers and is extremely attached to mom.
 Training is a big part of her life and she loves having a job to do.
+She is currently involved in Trick Dog and Scent Work, and holds titles in both.
 Aside from training she loves playing fetch, staring down our cat, and playing with ‘her’ Ella.

 Charlie joined our household in late January of 2016, although I have known him since 2014.
-The largest of our pack, he is very laid back like Ella, and high energy.
-Highly intelligent, we are looking forward to obedience, rally, and likely agility with him.
+The largest of our pack, he is very laid back but can have high energy.
+He prefers to spend his time with dad, but also training and learning new tricks.

 Sprite – American Eskimo (1998-2013)